HDR image-based lighting in SU Podium V2.6

 Users > Library > Application Support > SketchUp 201x > SketchUp > Plugins > SU_Podium_V26 > HDR

-2. HDR location for older V2.6.xxx versions or if SU Podium was installed via an .exe / .pkg installer:
+2. HDR location if SU Podium was installed from an .exe / .pkg installer:

 MacIntosh HD\Library\Application Support\SketchUp 201x\SketchUp\Plugins\SU_Podium_V26\PodiumHDR

 Any HDR image that you place in these folders will show up in the textures drop-down next time you open the HDR interface: